stakater/mto-docs/content/tutorials/tenant/create-sandbox.md

       che.eclipse.org/username: "{{ TENANT.USERNAME }}" # templatized placeholder
 ```

-Note: In above Tenant, we have used a templatised annotation value `"{{ TENANT.USERNAME }}"`.
+Note: In above Tenant, we have used a templated annotation value `"{{ TENANT.USERNAME }}"`.
 It will resolve to user of the respective sandbox namespace.
 For more info on it, see [here](../../reference-guides/templated-metadata-values.md)